milab-inha/milab-inha.github.io/_pages/funding.md

 nav_order: 5
 ---

 We deeply appreciate the support of our funders.
-Here is a list of projects funded through their generous contributions.
+Here is a list of projects funded through their generous contributions. <br>

 ## Current Projects & Funding Agencies <br><br>